Staff Professional Development

 Purpose and Scope of the Program

 The Staff Professional Development Incentive Program provides staff1 with the opportunity to develop new skills or acquire new knowledge and/or share information with peers relevant to staff job performance.
-Examples of possible activities that could be funded under the Program include, but are not limited to, travel to or organization of on- and off-campus conferences, workshops, and seminars; academic courses not offered at the College of Charleston; travel and accommodations for off-campus programs; and research or training directly related to the staff member's position.
+Examples of possible activities that could be funded under the Program include, but are not limited to, travel to or organization of on- and off-campus conferences, workshops, and seminars; or training directly related to the staff member's position.
 Grants funded under the Program must be specifically linked to enhancing academic quality or service to the College community.

-Applicants must be permanent staff who have completed at least 6 months of service at the College of Charleston before applying for a grant.
+Applicants must be permanent staff who have completed at least 6 months of service at the College of Charleston before applying.
 Applications from temporary staff will be considered only if the supervisor writes a detailed letter of support for the application.

 Any professional development activity that begins in one academic year and concludes in another will typically receive funding only during one academic year.

-The Program Committee will try to fund as many grant proposals as possible, as long those grant proposals provide all the required information and are within the scope of the program.
+The Program Committee will try to fund as many grant proposals as possible, as long as those grant proposals provide all the required information and are within the scope of the program.
 Partial awards are possible, at the discretion of the Program Committee.
-Speaker fees or honoraria will not exceed $1,000.

 The Professional Development Incentive Program may not be used to cover staff meal expenses for one-day conferences.
 In addition, journal subscriptions, professional organization memberships, book purchases, computer hardware, computer software, office supplies, and certification exams are not covered by the terms of the Program.